 If the Law of Attraction is a true principle in the universe, how long will it take for it to be proven by the scientific establishment?

-KEYWORDS: arguments, evidence, law of attraction, philosophy, psychology, science, scientific proof, thinking, thought.
+KEYWORDS: computational intelligence, emotional intelligence, emotions, feelings, law of attraction, philosophy, psychology, scientific proof, Seth.

 I have previously written many articles on various arguments against the Law of Attraction (all of which can be accessed via my overview page named “Law of Attraction: Is It Real?“).